Dean of Engineering Office

 Palihapitiya/Lau Venture Creation Fund provides two $50,000 awards to University-selected Capstone Design teams whose intention is to transform their Capstone Design project into a promising startup post-graduation.

-This year’s winning projects involve concepts for an endoscope for use in arteries and a much smaller, lighter device for people requiring portable oxygen therapy.
+In 2017, the winning projects involved concepts for an endoscope for use in arteries and a much smaller, lighter device for people requiring portable oxygen therapy.

 The endoscope – called SWIRVE, an acronym for ‘short wave infrared vascular endoscope’ – is the brainchild of mechanical engineering students Michael Phillips, 22, of Sussex, New Brunswick, and Phil Cooper, 22, of Pembroke, Ontario, who plan to call their startup Vena Medical.